Damgaard/dotfiles/README.rst

 ------

 I use these dotfiles on production machines.
-For stability and reliability only absolutely neccessary packages and installed there.
-Therefore this repo only has bash and git as dependencies and install nothing from external sources.
+For stability and reliability only absolutely necessary packages are installed there.
+Therefore this repo only has bash and git as dependencies and installs nothing from external sources.

 Setup